crowz-fx/fx_script-chrome_extension_template-r/README.md

 ## Features
 - Templating for folders
 - Git init feature with intial commit
-- Ability to pass in parameters using a 'parms.txt' file
+- Ability to pass in parameters using a 'params.txt' file
+- Ability to execute the script interactively taking in the user input

 ## Notes and considerations
 - The output folder is the --ext-name paramter to lowercase and spaces replaced with an _